githubocto/repo-visualizer/README.md

 Default: `''` (no artifact)

+## Outputs

+## `svg`

+The contents of the diagram as text.
+This can be used if you don't want to handle new files.

 ## Example usage

 You'll need to run the `actions/checkout` Action beforehand, to check out the code.